 The program was first authorized in 2000 and was expanded as part of the 2002 Farm Bill to include inherently value-added production, such as organic crops or grass-fed livestock, and expanded again in the 2008 Farm Bill to include locally produced and marketed food products and mid-tier value chains.
-The 2014 Farm Bill provides \$63 million in mandatory funding over five years, adds a new priority category for veteran farmers and ranchers, and adds a revised priority determination process for entity applicants.
-The 2014 Farm Bill changes will be incorporated in this current FY 2013-2014 NOFA.
+While it is not yet clear when the next farm bill will be completed, it is fairly certain that VAPG will be continued and will receive renewed funding when the new farm bill is finally passed.
 NSAC has advocated for the program since its creation and continues to do so in the context of the new farm bill and in the annual appropriations process.
-To join our action network, go to the "Take Action!" section of our website.